homed.conf(5) — Linux manual page

 "luks", "fscrypt", "directory", "subvolume", "cifs".
 For

 details about these options, see homectl(1).
-If not
+If not configured

-is automatically determined: if not running in a container
+automatically determined: if not running in a container

 environment and /home/ is not itself encrypted, defaults to

 "luks".
-Otherwise defaults to "subvolume" if /home/ is on a
+Otherwise, defaults to "subvolume" if /home/ is on a

 btrfs file system, and "directory" otherwise.
 Note that the